yodrew/darkroomretreat/manuscript/design.md

 			- polyester/non-toxic mattress cover, long comforter, and pillow
 			- 100% natural fiber bottom sheet and duvet
 			- especially with a single bed, a mechanism to prevent loss of covers during sleep.
 A cord or elastic tied over them to the bed frame at the knee area works.
-		- sofa
-		- padded chair
-		- hammock
-		- inversion swing
+		- sofa, reclining chair, hammock, inversion swing
-		- rugs
-		- hard, warm floor
+		- hard warm floor, rugs
 		- dining table and chair
-		- _basic:_ at least a bed, rug, padded chair, and table
+		- _basic:_ bed, rug, padded chair, and table
 	- bathroom
 		- regular bathroom
-		- or portable fixtures in [____water____](#water) _-11_:
+		- or portable fixtures in [____water____](#water) _-11_ including
 			- composting toilet
-			- shower
-			- sink
 			- greywater drainage
-		- _basic:_ For 9-day retreats and longer, a darkened bathroom is necessary.
-En suite is best.
-Walking to it outside the darkroom is fine with a blindfold, dark clothes, and extra curtains on windows.
+		- _basic:_ For a 5-day retreat, minimum requirements in primitive conditions are: bottled water (for both washing and drinking), a washcloth or sponge for a sponge bath, a towel, and a composting bucket toilet.
+For longer retreats, a darkened bathroom is necessary.
+En suite is best, but walking to it from the darkroom is fine with a blindfold, dark clothes, and extra curtains on windows.
 Bathing is as important for emotional and intellectual reasons as physical ones.
-But for a 5-day retreat, a bathroom is not critical.
-Minimum requirements in primitive conditions are: bottled water (for both washing and drinking), a washcloth or sponge for a sponge bath, a towel, and a composting bucket toilet.
 	- cold food storage
 		- silent (unmotorized or isolated)
-		- unmotorized uses cold from the ground, block ice, ventilation, or electronic circuit
+		- unmotorized uses the ground, block ice, ventilation (fan-driven cold outside air), or electronic circuit
-		- _private_: cooler with block ice or blindfold to get to refrigerator in kitchen
+		- _private_: blindfold to go to refrigerator in kitchen (unscrew its lightbulb)
 	- shelf for personal storage
 	- space for simple exercise